jucazyn/jucazyn.github.io/_pages/home.md

 I'm a Mathematical Philosophy student at [UFSC](https://ufsc.br/), namely, I'm an undergraduate student in Philosophy with a bachelor's degree in Mathematics interested in logical methods (or, more broadly, mathematical methods) and their applications to philosophical problems, scientific problems with foundational aspects, or even mathematical problems.

-Nowadays, I'm studying foundations of scientific theories under [Prof. Jonas Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone Duality under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.
+Nowadays, I'm studying foundations of scientific theories under [Prof. Jonas Becker Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone Duality under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.

 ## More about me